graciegrill/Assignment4/README.md

 To run this project, you should be able to run the main method in Huffman.java.
-The Huffman class has dependencies on BinaryIn.java, BinaryOut.java, BinaryStdIn.java, and BinaryStdOut.java.
+The code can be run in VScode, or some other IDE.
+Otherwise, it can be run from the command line with the command java Huffman.java > output.txt.
+This will put the output in a textfile easy to read.
+An encoded file will also be created for each test case.